pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/record-and-replay.md

     mockDevServerPlugin({
       prefix: ['/api'],
       record: { enabled: false }, // Do not record new data
-      replay: true // But use existing recorded data })
+      replay: true, // But use existing recorded data }),
-  ]
+  ],
 })
 ```